randomseed-io/amelinium/README.md

 result of calling all other wrappers.
 This is possible because Ring architecture is based on higher-order functions wrapping the actual logic.

-Below is an example of a middleware wrapper which alter a request map by adding `:REQ` key to it, and does the same thing with a response map by adding a `:RESP` key to it.
+Below is an example of a middleware wrapper which alters a request map by adding `:REQ` key to it, and does the same thing with a response map by adding a `:RESP` key to it.
 Note the `(handler request)` call which will call all other wrappers in a chain.